haddocking/haddocking.github.io/education/HADDOCK24/LightDock-membrane-proteins/index.md

 ### Installing LightDock

-Lightdock is distributed as a Python package through the [Python Package Index](https://pypi.org/project/lightdock/) (PyPI) repository.
+LightDock is distributed as a Python package through the [Python Package Index](https://pypi.org/project/lightdock/) (PyPI) repository.

 #### Command line
 Installing LightDock is as simple as creating a virtual environment for **Python 3.6+** and running `pip` command (make sure your instances of `virtualenv` and `pip` are for Python 3.6+ versions).
 We will install the version _0.9.0a2_ of LightDock which is the first released version with support for the membrane protocol and execution in [Jupyter Notebooks](https://jupyter.org/) (see next section):